Guest lectures and teamwork

 Upon graduation, you will be awarded the title Master of Science (MSc).

-Highly motivated students can participate in the MSc Business Administration Honours programme Sustainability.
-This challenging programme is a great chance to stand out for future employers.
+Highly motivated students can participate in the MSc Business Administration Honours programmes Sustainability or Data Driven Management.
+These challenging programmes are a great chance to stand out for future employers.

 Simply analysing vast amounts of data does not ensure competitive success.
 For instance, both Amazon and Netflix use big data to capture customer preferences.
 However, only a few of their products become hits.
 Learn what differentiates successful competitive strategies from the rest by applying contemporary theories used in fields like marketing, management and digital innovation.
 Bonus: discover why Netflix’s approach to using big data to understand customer preferences led to the hit series House of Cards, while Amazon’s series called Alpha House was a flop.

 The track offers a strong academic base enriched with real-life business cases.Charlotte Kammerer - track Entrepreneurship and Management in the Creative Industries Read about Charlotte's experiences with this Master's

 Examples of current newspaper headlines and relevant issues that could be discussed:

 - Blockchain and empowering artists

 - Competitive landscape of video on demand (VOD)

 - Art galleries and the creations of superstar artists